The Do’s and Don’ts for Creating Inspiring Feature Walls

 - Steer clear of already over-crowded rooms where too much is going on as your eye won’t be drawn to it

-- Not the best option for a tiny room as it will make it look smaller, why not paint the whole room for a real impact
+- Not the best option for a small room as it will make the room feel and look smaller, why not paint the whole room for a real impact

 - Avoid painting a wall with doors or windows as they’ll detract from the effect your trying to create

-- Don’t obscure the feature wall with lots of furniture, complement it with smaller furnishings
+- Don’t obscure the wall with lots of furniture, complement it with smaller furnishings

 For more colour inspiration visit our BOLDs page, where we have reds, blues and yellows to make any wall a statement.